Connie Hsia, M.D.

 Connie Hsia, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of its Division of Pulmonary and Critical Care Medicine.
 Her clinical interests include structure-function relationships in lung diseases especially sarcoidosis.
 She manages patients with sarcoidosis at UT Southwestern and at the Sarcoidosis Clinic at Parkland Hospital.

-Dr. Hsia received her medical doctoral degree at the University of Toronto.
-She received residency training in internal medicine followed by a clinical fellowship in respiratory medicine at the University of Toronto, and then completed a pulmonary research fellowship at UT Southwestern.
+Dr. Hsia received her medical doctoral degree at the University of Torontofollowed by residency training in internal medicine, and clinical fellowship in respiratory medicine also at the University of Toronto, and a pulmonary research fellowship at UT Southwestern.
+She is Board certified by the American Board of Internal Medicine in internal medicine and pulmonary disease.

 Dr. Hsia is a Fellow of the American College of Chest Physicians and the American Thoracic Society, a member of the American Physiological Society, Fleischner Society for Thoracic Imaging and Diagnosis, World Association of Sarcoidosis and Other Granulomatous Disorders, and the Foundation for Sarcoidosis Research.
 She is a past Chair of the Assembly on Respiratory Structure and Function and a current member of the Program Review Committee of the American Thoracic Society.